 While you can use Zyro for free, I absolutely recommend that you sign up for their BASIC plan, which gives you much more resources, allows you to use a custom domain name, includes app integrations, and removes ads from your site.

-The prices I’ve shown above are based on an annual subscription.
-If you sign up for longer periods of time the discount increases.
-In fact, for a 3-year plan, you’ll only be paying $1.30 per month on the BASIC plan!
+The prices I’ve shown in the table above are based on a 12-month subscription.
+If you sign up for longer periods of time the discount increases upto 60%!

 Some of the more notable features that are included with Zyro are;